BlockchainCommons/Gordian/Docs/SSKR-Sharing.md

  **Corporate recovery.** A company could use the same recovery methodology as the self-sovereign/social hybrid, with the role of "owner" taken by a CFO, CEO, or Owner, and the roles of "friends" taken by different offices or organizations within the company:

    1. First Remote Office
-      a.
+      i.
 Held by Employee #1
-      b.
+      i.
 Held by Employee #2
-      c.
+      i.
 Held by CFO
    2. Second Remote Office
       a.
 Held by Employee #3
       b.
 Held by Employee #4